 Establishment of field sites for data collection began in June of 1991.
-Specific areas had been examined in August 1990 with respect to potential for high use by grazing animals and need for detailed vegetation analysis and monitoring.
-In these areas specific selected sites included: 1) Upland plains west of the Snake River, grazed only by wildlife.
-Sites characterized by sagebrush-grass vegetation were located in the Potholes area (sec 23 R115W T44N) and Cow Lake (sec 32 R114W T44N) area.
-2) Floodplains (Cottonwood dominated lowlands and wetlands characterized by willow/sedge communities) west of the Snake River, grazed only by wildlife.
-Two sites were located across from the Triangle X horse pasture (sec 7 R114W T44N).
-3) Elk Ranch Reservoir area, grazed predominantly by cattle in summer and by wildlife.
-Sites were located in upland (sec 12 R114W T44N) and lowland (sec 1&2 R114W T44N) sagebrush-grass vegetation, and in a subirrigated graminoid community (sec 6 R113W T44N).
-4) Large pasture east of the Snake River and between the Cunningham Cabin and the river, grazed by both wildlife and livestock in summer.
-A site was located in a marginally irrigated graminoid vegetation type (sec R114W T44N).
-5) Floodplains east of the Snake River in the Triangle X horse pasture, grazed by horses in summer and wildlife.
-Sites were located cottonwood lowlands and subirrigated in willow/graminoid habitats (sec 24 R115W T44N).
-6) Antelope Flats, the upland plain east of the Snake River, minimally grazed by cattle during trailing to summer pasture and wildlife.
-A site was located in sagebrush-grass vegetation (sec 2 R115W T43N).
-7) Blacktail Butte pasture, south of the Butte, grazed by cattle in early summer and wildlife.
+Specific areas had been examined by National Park Service (NPS) managers and principal investigators in August 1990 with respect to potential for high use by grazing animals and need for detailed vegetation analysis and monitoring.
+In these areas specific selected sites included:

+- 1) Upland plains west of the Snake River, grazed only by wildlife.
+Sites characterized by sagebrush-grass vegetation were located in the Potholes area (sec 23 R115W T44N) and Cow Lake (sec 32 R114W T44N) area. - 2) Floodplains (cottonwood dominated lowlands and wetlands characterized by willow/sedge communities) west of the Snake River, grazed only by wildlife.
+Two sites were located across from the Triangle X horse pasture (sec 7 R114W T44N). - 3) Elk Ranch Reservoir area, grazed predominantly by cattle in summer and by wildlife.
+Sites were located in upland (sec 12 R114W T44N) and lowland (sec 1&2 R114W T44N) sagebrush-grass vegetation, and in a subirrigated graminoid community (sec 6 R113W T44N). - 4) Large pasture east of the Snake River and between the Cunningham Cabin and the river, grazed by both wildlife and livestock in summer.
+A site was located in a marginally irrigated graminoid vegetation type (see R114W T44N). - 5) Floodplains east of the Snake River in the

+Triangle X horse pasture, grazed by horses in summer and wildlife.
+Sites were located in cottonwood lowlands and subirrigated willow/graminoid habitats (sec 24 R115W T44N).

+- 6) Antelope Flats, the upland plain east of the Snake River, minimally grazed by cattle during trailing to summer pasture and wildlife.
+A site was located in sagebrush-grass vegetation (sec 2 R115W T43N). - 7) Blacktail Butte pasture, south of the Butte, grazed by cattle in early summer and wildlife.
 A site was located in sagebrush-grass vegetation (sec 7 R115W T42N).

-The standard monitoring program installed on each of the 12 sites consisted of a trend transect with 20, .25 m, permanently marked quadrats and 5, 1 m, movable cages.
-An additional 20 temporary quadrats were located parallel to the trend transect when sampling was conducted.
-Additionally, sites in cottonwood and willow communities had 3 utilization transects with 100 marked twigs of woody plants.
+The standard monitoring program installed on each of the 12 sites consisted of a trend transect with 20, .25 m2, permanently marked quadrants and 5, 1 m2, movable cages.
+An additional 20 temporary quadrants were located parallel to the trend transect when sampling was conducted.
+Additionally, sites in both cottonwood and willow communities east and west of the river had 3 utilization transects each with 25 marked twigs on cottonwood or willow.

-Permanent quadrat locations on trend transects, inside cages, and temporary quadrat locations were sampled in July and August 1991 and 1992, near peak standing crop, with a .25 m nested frequency quadrat frame (US Forest Service Region 4 Range Analysis Handbook).
+Permanent quadrant locations on trend transects, inside cages, and temporary quadrant locations were sampled in July and August 1991, 1992, and 1993 near peak standing crop, with a .25 m nested frequency quadrant frame (US Forest Service Region 4 Range Analysis Handbook).
 Nested frequency scores were recorded for every species of herbaceous and low shrub vegetation.
-Standing crop of major species and functional groups, i.e. forbs, was estimated.
-Onehalf of the temporary and all caged quadrats were harvested with major species or functional groups estimated bagged separately, dried, and weighed.
-Synthesis of these data include determining the relationship between estimated and harvested weights and adjustment of estimated weights by application of regression coefficients.
-Percent composition by weight of species and groups will be calculated.
-Relationships of composition to frequency scores will be examined.
+Standing crop biomass of major species and functional groups, i.e. forbs, was estimated.
+One-half of the temporary and all caged quadrants were harvested with major species or functional groups weight estimated, bagged separately, dried, and weighed.
+Synthesis of these data includes determining the relationship between estimated and harvested weights and adjustment of estimated weights by application of regression Percent composition by weight of coefficients. calculated. species and groups has been Relationships of composition to frequency scores will be examined.
 Comparisons of site frequency scores and composition by weight to available estimates of potential plant community (PNC) scores and composition (from USDA Soil Conservation Service technical guides and Forest Service records) will be made to assess ecological condition.